DragonSenses/Curiosity/Rust/ch-3/ch03-05-control-flow.md

 }
 ```

-When we run this program, we’ll see `again!` printed over and over continuously until we stop the program manually.
+When we run this program, we'll see `again!` printed over and over continuously until we stop the program manually.
 Most terminals support the keyboard shortcut **[CTRL + C]** to interrupt a program that is stuck in a continual loop.
 Give it a try:

 ```sh
 $ cargo run